ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS client to server {#feedback-clisrv}

-When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake.
+When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake, including in the server certificate.
 The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the remaining SCTs together with the corresponding certificate chain for later use in SCT Feedback.

+The SCTs stored on the client MUST be keyed by the exact domain name the client contacted.
+They MUST NOT be sent to any domain related to the original (e.g. if the original domain is sub.example.com they must not be sent to sub.sub.exmaple.com or to example.com.)
+They MUST NOT be sent to any Subject Alternate Names specified in the certificate.
+Disobeying these security requirements will leak user's browing habits cross-domain.
+In the case of certificates that validate multiple domain names, it is expected that the same SCT may be stored multiple times.

-When the client later reconnects to any HTTPS server for the same domain, it again receives a set of SCTs.
-The client MUST add new SCTs from known logs to its store of SCTs for the server.
-The client MUST send to the server any SCTs in the store that are associated with that server but which were not received from that server.
+When the client later connects to an HTTPS server it again receives a set of SCTs.
+The client MUST add new SCTs from known logs to its store of SCTs for the individual domain name contacted.
+The client MUST send to the server SCTs in the store that are associated with that domain name but which were not received from that server.

 \[TODO: fix the above paragraph -- it is vague and confusing. maybe an example including a client caching at most one SCT per host+log would clarify\]

-\[TODO: define "same domain"\]

-Note that the SCT store also contains SCTs received in certificates.

 The client MUST NOT send the same set of SCTs to the same server more often than TBD.